ggpasqualino/plug_checkup/README.md

 If you configure the `error_code` option when initializing the plug, the specified value will be used when an error occurs instead of the 500 status.

+When providing a check name in the query param `check_name_selector`, only checks matching the name will be executed.

 ## Demo

 Check [.iex.exs](.iex.exs) for a demo of plug_checkup in a Plug.Router.
 The demo can be run as following.